Go Back

 • Fill a bowl with ice water or cold water.
 Transfer the cooked dough balls to the bowl and let them cool for about 5 minutes.

-• Drain the rice dumplings in a colander and serve them in bowls, topped with anko, kinako, or kuromitsu to taste.
+• Drain the rice dumplings in a colander.
+Serve them on plates with anko, kinako, or kuromitsu, depending on your taste.

 Notes